-See part 4 of this guide for more information on reporting.
+See part 4 of this guide 'Reporting, records and registers' for more information on reporting.

 Directors' duties and powers

 Does a director have power to act on behalf of the company?

 The Corporations Act provides that the company's business is to be managed by or under the direction of the directors.